Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Discussion

 \section{Discussion}

 While most of our theoretical results address the case where the number of clusters is unknown, we also analyze a simplified scenario with known number of clusters, deriving an upper bound for the misclassification rate.
-We demonstrate the practical utility of our approach through illustrative examples.
+We demonstrate the practical utility of our approach through illustrative examples and a small simulation in the Supplementary.
 Several promising directions remain for future investigation.
 First, we primarily focus on recovering oracle clustering, when data within the same cluster are i.i.d. from some component distribution.
 The restriction could be relaxed to dependent data, since most of the theoretical developments in Section~\ref{section:main} do not need the i.i.d. condition.
-Second, for consistency theory, we focus on the case where oracle clustering is asymptotically identifiable via $n$-dependent separation conditions, as similarly posited in recent clustering consistency theory on infinite mixture \citep{Ascolani_2022}.
+Second, for the consistency theory, we focus on the case where oracle clustering is asymptotically identifiable via $n$-dependent separation conditions.
 One could extend to the case when the oracle clustering is only partially identifiable, subject to a Bayes misclustering error.
-However, intuitively, reaching the Bayes error would require stronger assumptions than the ones used in this article.
+However, intuitively, reaching the Bayes error would require stronger assumptions than the ones used in this article, but the empirical results in the Supplementary are promising in this regard.
 Third, for consistency on graphical model-based clustering models, we chose to study the spanning forest graph due to its good empirical performance and mathematical tractability.
 Clearly, there is a large family of graphs one could consider, including the graphs whose edge formation may be influenced by external covariates.
-It would be interesting to expand the theory in this new class of model-based clustering methods.
+It would be interesting to expand the theory in such a new class of model-based clustering methods.
 Our illustration of the Gaussian oracle model allows the dimension to grow moderately with the sample size, without requiring additional assumptions.
-Future research will explore the standard high-dimensional setting and investigate the structural properties necessary for consistency guarantees of the BSF model.
+Future research will explore the standard high-dimensional setting and investigate the structural properties necessary for consistency guarantees of the BSF model. { Another direction will be to put hyperpriors on the prior parameters and establish clustering consistency results through an analogous degeneracy characterization as in Proposition 2 of \cite{Ascolani_2022}.}

+\begin{supplement} \stitle{Supplement to ``Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest''} \sdescription{This file contains (1) an illustration of the matrix-tree theorem on a graph of three nodes, (2) the proofs of Lemma 3.3, Lemma 3.5, Lemma 3.6, Theorem 3.7, Theorem 4.2, Theorem 4.4, and Theorem 4.5 in the main paper, (3) simulation study for investigating the finite-sample behavior of the BSF model.} \end{supplement}